hugomell/osfHYoungFFCWS/README.md

 Then, simply execute `targets::tar_make()` which will run the pipeline.
 This command will create at the root of the working directory a `_targets/` folder used internally by `{targets}` to store the results of the computations.
-A `Data-simulation-and-parameter-recovery-with-brms.hmtl` should also have been generated automatically from the R Markdown file.
+A `Data-simulation-and-parameter-recovery-with-brms.html` should also have been generated automatically from the R Markdown file.
 The same report is available as a `{pkgdown}` [article](https://hugomell.github.io/osf-heloise-young-fragile-family/articles/Data-simulation-and-parameter-recovery-with-brms.html).